jsdev/translate-pwa/GITHUB_PAGES_SETUP.md

 # 🚀 GitHub Pages Setup Guide

-This guide walks you through setting up GitHub Pages deployment for the ICE/CBP Translation Tool to achieve government-grade accessibility and performance standards.
+This guide walks you through setting up GitHub Pages deployment for the DHS Translation Tool to achieve government-grade accessibility and performance standards.

 ## 📋 Prerequisites